 Plus, this tour also includes a quick stop in Boston’s own North End, which is sort of like the city’s Little Italy.
 If you’re a fan of cannolis, you’re in luck.
 Stop by Modern Pastry or Mike’s Pastry for a delicious treat!

-Even though you absolutely should see the Freedom Trail when visiting Boston, if you’re a sports fan, then you can’t miss out on touring Fenway Park.
+If you’re a sports fan, then you can’t miss out on touring Fenway Park.
 That is… unless you’re a Yankees fan.
 The Yankees and Red Sox rivalry runs deep!

 This 1-hour tour is the perfect introduction to Fenway Park, and it’s great because it runs even out of season.
 This means if you’re visiting when the Sox aren’t playing, then you can still visit and check out the park in at least some capacity.